When I insulated my garage, one of the first decisions I had to make was between faced vs. unfaced garage insulation.

-Usually, when you are insulating a room or house for the first time, you will use a vapor retarder.
-However, facing is not good for second-time insulation applications.
+Usually, when insulating a room or house for the first time, you will use a vapor retarder.
+However, facing is not suitable for adding additional insulation to existing applications.

-In this section, we will go through the various situations you might want to use faced insulation in.
-We will also explain some of the benefits of using faced insulation as opposed to unfaced insulation.
+This section will highlight the situations you might want to use faced insulation.
+We will also explain some benefits of faced insulation instead of unfaced insulation.

-Additionally, if you plan on converting your garage into an office, gym, or bedroom, it’s worth getting faced insulation.
+Additionally, it’s worth getting faced insulation if you plan on converting your garage into an office, gym, or bedroom.
 It’ll help keep your garage dry and warm.

 On the flip side, if you live in a hot and humid climate, faced insulation can help fight mold and mildew.